• Recipes

 mixing dry ingredients for peach cobbler pound cake

-2. In a separate bowl, whisk together your cake flour and baking soda, then whisk in some cinnamon into the flour mixture.
+2. In a separate bowl, whisk together your cake flour and baking soda.
+Then whisk in some cinnamon into the flour mixture.

 adding milk to peach cobbler pound cake